JayJohnson1/dev-notes/wp-wordmove-tips.md

 * log into WordPress admin

 ### Push your local WordPress site to a staging server
+* in Term, go back to your first tab
 * while still ssh'd into your Vagrant box, change into your local wp htdocs folder
 ```
 $ cd /srv/www/first-wp-site/htdocs